-26. Related party transactions
+25. Related party transactions

-Owing to the nature of the academy and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy's financial regulations and normal procurement procedures relating to connected and related party transactions.
+Owing to the nature of the academy and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academy Trust Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy's financial regulations and normal procurement procedures relating to connected and related party transactions.
+Where contract for goods and services exceed £2,500 cumulatively in the year, the element above £2,500 has been provided at no more than cost.

-In addition to certain trustees' remuneration and expenses already disclosed in note 12 the following related party transactions took place in the period:
+In addition to certain trustees' remuneration and expenses already disclosed in note 11 the following related party transactions took place in the period:

 The trust received services from Tudor Park Education Trust, a related party as V Eadie, a member and governor, is a director of Tudor Park Education Trust.
-The amount invoiced for services provided during the year was £80,030 (2020: £45,832), with a further £NIL (2020: £NIL) invoiced in respect of direct recharge of costs.
-The amount outstanding at the year end was £7,987 (2020: £20,900).
-The Trust also received income from Tudor Park Education Trust of £500 (2019/20 - £3,000) with £nil (2019/20 - £1,667) outstanding at the year end.
+The amount invoiced for services provided during the year was £89,657 (2021: £80,030).
+The amount outstanding at the yearend was £NIL (2021: £7,987).
+The Trust also received income from Tudor Park Education Trust of £-569 credit (2021: £500) with £NIL (2021: £NIL) outstanding at the year end.